PRX/Porter/README.md

 `DetectSilence` tasks identify periods of silence in audio files.
 All source audio files are mixed down to a single channel prior to detection.

 `Threshold.Duration` and `Threshold.Value` are optional.
 They determine what sample data will be considered silence.
-Samples that are above `Threshold.Value` will never be considered silence.
+Samples that are above (i.e., louder than) `Threshold.Value` will never be considered silence.
 Periods of silence shorter than `Threshold.Duration` (in seconds) will not be included in the output.
 If both properties are excluded, the `Threshold` property can also be excluded.

 The default values are `0.2` for `Duration` and `0.001` for `Value`.